How Long Is Rotisserie Chicken Good for in the Fridge?

 2. Avoid Overheating:

 • Overheating can dry out the chicken.
-Use lower heat settings and add a bit of broth, water, or sauce to keep it moist.
+Use low heat and add a little broth, water, or sauce to keep it moist.

 3. Reheat in Small Batches: